seamplex/feenox/doc/sds.md

 > 110-objective.md
 > ```

-The choice of the initial supported features is based on the types of problem that the FeenoX' precursor codes (namely wasora, Fino and milonga, referred to as "previous versions" from now on) already have been supporting since more than ten years now.
+The choice of the initial supported features is based on the types of problem that the FeenoX's precursor codes (namely wasora, Fino and milonga, referred to as "previous versions" from now on) already have been supporting since more than ten years now.
 It is also a first usable version so scope can be bounded.
 A subsequent road map and release plans can be designed as requested.
-FeenoX' first version includes a subset of the required functionality, namely
+FeenoX's first version includes a subset of the required functionality, namely

  * open and closed-loop dynamical systems
  * Laplace/Poisson/Helmholtz equations